Does Cialis make you last longer?

 If you’re wondering whether Cialis can make you last longer in bed, the answer depends on what you’re looking to address.

-Cialis is designed to address erectile dysfunction by increasing blood flow to the penis, but it doesn’t directly affect ejaculation timing.
+• Cialis is designed to address erectile dysfunction by increasing blood flow to the penis, but it isn’t FDA-approved to treat premature ejaculation.

-If lasting longer is your main concern, you have other options.
-Behavioral techniques, therapy, or medications that help with PE can be more effective at helping you delay ejaculation.
+• If lasting longer is your main concern, there are other options as well.
+Behavioral techniques, therapy, or additional medications that may help with PE, including topical numbing agents, may also be effective at helping you delay ejaculation.

 As always, talking to a healthcare provider is the best way to determine the underlying cause of your symptoms and explore treatments that fit your needs.
 Ultimately, it’s best to figure out a solution that works for your individual lifestyle and treatment goals.